-Hotel Ancillary Space is the space that is unique to the hotel/motel operation and it is valued separately from the hotel valuation.
-The total value of the ancillary space is added to the hotel assessment to arrive at a final value for the entire hotel property.
-Refer to Hotel Ancillary Space Valuation.
+Hotel/Motel Ancillary Space is the space that is unique to the hotel/motel operation and it is valued separately from the hotel/motel valuation.
+The total value of the ancillary space is added to the hotel/motel assessment to arrive at a final value for the entire property.
+Refer to the 2025 Hotel & Motel Ancillary Space Valuation section of the Hotel & Motel Methodology Guide .

 Associated Lot is a reduction to a primary improved property based upon a separate but related associated parcel(s).
 This adjustment is applied when all, or part, of the land from the associated parcel(s) is required to satisfy the permitted uses of the primary property.
 The associated parcel(s) must be owned by the same individual/corporation as the primary improved property or have a lease in place with the primary improved property.
-The Edmonton Zoning Bylaw No. 12800 in effect on July 1, 2020, prior to Open Option parking coming into effect, outlined the requirements to satisfy the operations of the primary property.
+The Edmonton Zoning Bylaw No.12800 outlines the requirements to satisfy the operations of the primary property.
 Parkades do not qualify as associated lots.
-For Free-Standing Parkade properties, refer to the 2023 Free-Standing Parkade Assessment Methodology.

 Buildings Under Construction are improvements that are not complete as of the condition date.
-The adjustment is based on the cost rates from the Marshall & Swift manual, for the portion completed (also called percent complete).
+The adjustment is based on the cost rates from the Marshall & Swift manual, for the portion completed (also called Percent Complete).

-Excess Land on an improved parcel is the area of land not needed to meet the legal requirements for the existing improvement.
-It is also the area of the parcel not needed to accommodate the parcel's primary highest and best use.
+Excess Land on an improved parcel is the land not needed to serve or support the existing improvement.
+It is also the portion of the parcel not needed to accommodate the parcel's primary highest and best use.
 Excess land may be separated from the larger parcel (subdivided) and have its own highest and best use, or it may allow for future expansion of the existing or anticipated improvement.
 Excess land value is derived from assessed commercial land values.
-Please refer to the 2023 Commercial Land Assessment Methodology.
+Please refer to the 2025 Commercial Land Assessment Methodology.
+Edmonton Zoning Bylaw No.12800 is used to determine the appropriate parking requirements for calculating the amount of excess land in the Hotel & Motel inventory.

-Parking requirements for calculating the amount of excess land for Downtown and Suburban Office properties were determined using the Edmonton Zoning Bylaw No. 12800 in effect on July 1, 2020, prior to Open Option parking coming into effect.
+Parking requirements for calculating the amount of excess land for Hotel and Motel properties were determined using the Edmonton Zoning Bylaw No. 12800 in effect on July 1st, 2020, prior to Open Option parking coming into effect.

 Surplus Land is the land not necessary to support the highest and best use of the existing improvement but, because of physical limitations, building placement, or neighborhood norms, cannot be sold off separately.
 Surplus land may or may not contribute positively to value, and may or may not accommodate future expansion of an existing or anticipated improvement.

-For the 2023 assessment, a 50% discount to the excess land rate was applied.
+For the 2025 assessment, a 50% discount to the Excess Land Rate was applied.

-Parking requirements for calculating the amount of surplus land for Downtown and Suburban Office properties were determined using the Edmonton Zoning Bylaw No. 12800 in effect on July 1, 2020, prior to Open Option parking coming into effect.
+Parking requirements for calculating the amount of surplus land for Downtown and Suburban Office properties were determined using the Edmonton Zoning Bylaw No. 12800 in effect on July 1st, 2020, prior to Open Option parking coming into effect.

 Land Thresholding is when the land value plus \$500 improvement value is greater than the income approach value and as such the land value is used in the assessment.
 It is based on the principle of highest and best use as Vacant.
-For hotels, land thresholding was used where applicable for the 2023 Assessment.
-For information on the land valuation, please see the City's 2023 Commercial Land Methodology Guide.
+For hotels and motels, land thresholding was used where applicable for the 2025 Assessment.
+For information on the land valuation, please see the City's 2025 Commercial Land Methodology Guide.